top of page

 Discover the Thrills of Cave Exploring Along the San Andreas Fault

-Grotto #1 hike is a double lollipop trail through washes, canyons, and a cave (grotto) created by a combination of plate tectonic and erosion over hundreds of thousands of years.
-So let's start some cave exploring.
+Although the Grotto No 1 hike is not a trail we would offer to FODM participants, it is certainly one that we enjoy and offer as an option for our more adventurous family and friends.
+The Grotto No. 1 hike is a double lollipop trail that takes you through washes, canyons, and a cave (grotto) created by a combination of plate tectonics and erosion over hundreds of thousands of years.
+Let's begin our cave exploration.

 Hike Distance: 8.8 miles

-The empty off-road 'parking lot' was a sign that for this midweek hike we'd be alone when it came time to navigate through the grotto.
+The empty off-road 'parking lot' indicated that for this midweek hike, we would be on our own when it was time to explore the grotto.

 Mecca Wilderness sedimentary rocks

-The trail initially followed a wash which led to the tops of these hills.
-The Mecca Hills, situated on the northeast side of the Coachella Valley, came into being as a result of the ongoing collision between the North American Plate and the Pacific Plate along the San Andreas Fault network.
-Importantly, the San Andreas Fault is not the only fault that has altered the landscape in these hills.
+The trail began by following a wash that led to the tops of these hills.
+The Mecca Hills, located on the northeast side of the Coachella Valley, were formed due to the continuous collision between the North American Plate and the Pacific Plate along the San Andreas Fault network.
+Notably, the San Andreas Fault is not the sole fault that has shaped the landscape in these hills.

 Rolling hills and sandy trails in Mecca Wilderness

-As the Pacific and North American plates slide against one another along the San Andreas Fault, sometimes individual segments of the fault overlap and link together.
-This creates a “block” of earth between the two plates known as a restraining bend.
-The Mecca Hills is one such block that is being uplifted and compressed by the pressure of the moving plates.
-Similar uplifted fault-zones have resulted in formation of Durmid Hills and Indio Hills.
-It's not a coincidence these hills (circled in purple) all align with the San Andreas Fault (red dashed line running diagonally bottom right to top left).
+As the Pacific and North American plates slide against one another along the San Andreas Fault, certain segments of the fault sometimes overlap and connect.
+This forms a "block" of earth between the two plates, known as a restraining bend.
+The Mecca Hills is one such block, which is being uplifted and compressed due to the pressure from the moving plates.
+Similar uplifted fault zones have led to the formation of Durmid Hills and Indio Hills.
+It's not a coincidence that these hills (circled in purple) all align with the San Andreas Fault (the red dashed line running diagonally from the bottom right to the top left).

 Hills aligning on southern San Andreas Fault

-Once on top of the hills, we followed a ridge line for half a mile.
-Since the hills have little or no alluvial cover or vegetation, the rocks and their unique structure are dramatically exposed and clearly visible.
-This unobstructed view of 3-5 million years of tectonic plate destruction is one reason why the Mecca Hills Wilderness has been studied so extensively by geologists and seismologists.
+After reaching the hilltops, we walked along a ridge line for half a mile.
+Because the hills lack significant alluvial cover or vegetation, the rocks and their distinct structure are prominently exposed and easily seen.
+This clear view of 3-5 million years of tectonic plate destruction is a key reason why geologists and seismologists have extensively studied the Mecca Hills Wilderness.

 Mecca Wilderness ridge trail into wash

-It wasn't long before we had outstanding views of the Salton Sea just above the hilltops.
-For more information about the iconic Salton Sea, check out check out the blogs about Walking on Volcanic Domes in the Salton Sea and History of the Salton Sea.
+Soon, we were greeted with remarkable views of the Salton Sea just above the hilltops.
+For further details about the iconic Salton Sea, explore the blogs on Walking on Volcanic Domes in the Salton Sea and History of the Salton Sea.

-After a while, the trail slowly descended a few hundred feet to the Hidden Springs Canyon Wash.
-This tortured and twisted environment exposes a 0.75 mile-thick stacked layer of sedimentary rock strata deposited over millions of years.
-This layer has been repeatedly inverted, uplifted and deformed by movement along the faults in these hills.
+Eventually, the trail gently descended several hundred feet to the Hidden Springs Canyon Wash.
+This rugged and contorted landscape reveals a 0.75-mile-thick sequence of sedimentary rock layers accumulated over millions of years.
+These layers have been repeatedly turned, elevated, and altered by fault movements in these hills.

 Mecca Wilderness wash and folded sedimentary rock hills

-Unfortunately, not all the trails today would be as clearly marked or evident as this section heading down to the wash.
+Unfortunately, not all the trails today will be as clearly marked or obvious as this section leading down to the wash.

 Mecca Wilderness eroded trail to wash

-Erosion caused by monsoon rains and winds constantly reshape this environment.
-The remnants of collapsed hills were obvious on both sides of the wash.
-The difference in 'resistance to erosion' of the various layers creates distinctive features such as the more resistant dark-colored cap on this hill that protects the less resistant tan layers below it.
+Monsoon rains and winds continually alter this landscape through erosion.
+The evidence of fallen hills was apparent on both sides of the wash.
+The difference in 'resistance to erosion' among the different layers results in unique formations, such as the more durable dark-colored cap on these hills.
+The caps erode slower then the less durable light brown layers.

-The sandy wash of Hidden Spring Canyon was sprinkled with palo verde trees, smoke trees, and other low desert shrubs.
-At this point it was hard to imagine that we'd be cave exploring on this trail
+The sandy wash of Hidden Spring Canyon was dotted with palo verde trees, smoke trees, and various other low desert shrubs.
+At this point it was hard to imagine that we'd be cave exploring on this trail.

 Hidden Spring Canyon on grotto trail, palo verde trees

-The wash began to narrow and the walls began to creep upwards.
+The wash started to narrow, and the walls gradually rose upward.

 Mecca Hills tall canyons

-Weston and Mackenzie took shade under the flowering palo verde tree; it was the last shade area we'd encounter until we reached the grottos.
-The Spanish translation for 'palo verde' is 'green stick'.
-It's an appropriate name since all parts of the tree from the leaves to the branches and trunk are green.
-Unlike most trees, a palo verde can perform photosynthesis through its bark something that in most plants only occurs in leaves.
-These trees are superbly adapted to the desert and are among the most drought tolerant trees.
-A funny fact. the seed pods and flowers of the palo verde are edible.
-We haven't tasted them yet; maybe the next time.
+Weston and Mackenzie found shade beneath the flowering palo verde tree; it was the last shaded spot we would encounter before reaching the grottos.
+The term 'palo verde' translates to 'green stick' in Spanish.
+This name is fitting because every part of the tree, from its leaves to its branches and trunk, is green.
+Unlike most trees, a palo verde can perform photosynthesis through its bark, a process typically confined to leaves in most plants.
+These trees are exceptionally well-suited to the desert environment and are among the most drought-resistant trees.
+An interesting fact: the seed pods and flowers of the palo verde are edible.
+We haven't tried them yet, but perhaps next time we will.

 Flowering palo verde tree Mecca Wilderness

-After about 1.8 miles we approached a reddish-brown sandstone gate which opened to our left.
-The opening looked like it was chiseled away, leaving a clear path for adventure seekers.
+Approximately 1.8 miles in, we came upon a reddish-brown sandstone gate that opened to our left.
+The opening appeared to have been carved out, creating a clear path for adventure seekers.

 rock opening to Hidden Springs Oasis Mecca Wilderness

-These canyon walls are composed of the 'Palm Springs Formation', a sedimentary rock strata deposited in the Pleistocene Era (2,580,000 to 11,700 years ago).
-Over time, layers of sediment from erosion of the adjacent mountains as well as runoff from the ancestral Colorado River were buried here one on top of the other.
-The tremendous weight of each additional layer compressed the layers and squeezed out any water and then chemical processes kicked in to 'cement' the sediments together to form sedimentary rocks layers.
-In the following photo you can see multiple layers of sedimentary rock strata.
+The canyon walls consist of the 'Palm Springs Formation', a sedimentary rock layer formed during the Pleistocene Era (2,580,000 to 11,700 years ago).
+Over time, sediment from the erosion of nearby mountains and runoff from the ancestral Colorado River accumulated here, layer upon layer.
+The immense weight of each new layer compressed the sediments, expelling water, and chemical processes then acted to 'cement' the sediments together, creating sedimentary rock layers.
+The following photo shows multiple layers of these sedimentary rock strata.

 Cave exploring Mecca Hills grotto trail

-Less than a quarter of a mile after passing through the 'gate' we reached Hidden Spring Oasis.
-From the looks of these Washingtonia filifera, which are the only native palm tree in California, the oasis is providing sufficient water to maintain this small but healthy grove.
+Less than a quarter of a mile after passing through the 'gate' we arrived at Hidden Spring Oasis.
+From the looks of these Washingtonia filifera, the oasis is providing sufficient water to maintain this small but thriving grove.
 Unlike most desert plants that adjust to life with very little water, palm trees thumbs their nose at water conservation.
-Their roots barely reach down 8-12 feet, they can only grow where abundant water is at or near the surface.
+Their roots barely reach down 8-12 feet, so they can only grow where there is a reliable and abundant source of water at or near the surface.

 Hidden Springs Oasis Mecca Wilderness, desert fan palms

-When we first hiked this trail in October, we observed a small pool of standing water in the palm grove.
-Groundwater percolates through fracture in rocks and sediment along the Hidden Springs Fault that runs through this area.
-Even small pools such as this are critical for the survival of animals that live in the Mecca Hills.
+During our initial hike on this trail in October, we noticed a small pool of stagnant water within the palm grove.
+Groundwater seeps through fractures in the rocks and sediment along the Hidden Springs Fault that traverses this region.
+Even small pools like this are vital for the survival of the animals inhabiting the Mecca Hills.

 Pools of water Hidden Springs Oasis Mecca Hills

-A palm seedling only a few inches tall represents a positive sign for a hopeful future.
-It's been estimated that with sufficient water, germination and survival of seedlings need occur only once a century to maintain a palm oasis.
-Maybe we'll get an opportunity to check on this 'little guy' over the next few years.
+Photographed in 2022, this palm seedling just a few inches high symbolizes a promising outlook for the future.
+Experts suggest that with adequate water, the germination and survival of seedlings only need to happen once every hundred years to sustain a palm oasis.
+Perhaps we'll have the chance to monitor this 'little guy' in the coming years.

 Seedling desert fan palm in Mecca Hills

-Several ocotillos were thriving along the fringe of the oasis.
-These large shrubs with long cane-like spiny stems are more closely related to tea and blueberry bushes than cacti.
+Numerous ocotillos were flourishing at the edge of the oasis.
+These sizable shrubs, characterized by their long, cane-like spiny stems, are more closely related to tea and blueberry bushes than to cacti.

 Ocotillo with leaves Hidden Springs Oasis Mecca Wilderness